-Powering up the VR3
+Powering up the VR

 It is not necessary to power up the VR before you dive.
 The screen will automatically power up within a minute of exposure to an absolute pressure of 1.3 Bar or greater.
-Note that this means in practice that if you do a very fast descent the VR computer may not switch on until you are at depth.
+Note: This means in practice that if you do a very fast descent the VR computer may not switch on until you are at depth.

-If you want the screen to be on from the moment you enter the water, power up the VR before you dive and push either switch once.
+If you want the screen to be on from the moment you enter the water, power up the VR before you dive by pushing either switch once and either switch again.
 The screen will stay active for 5 minutes.
 (On the surface, if no switch is pushed the VR will turn itself off after about a minute to save power.)